 Mindful of the importance of the conservation of its significant historic property, which was acquired in 1917, the RSAI is aware of the necessity to continually monitor the structural and decorative fabric of Society House.
 In 2015, we created a Conservation Management plan, which was funded by the Heritage Council and carried out by RIAI Grade-1 conservation architect Margaret Quinlan, and structural engineer David Kelly.
 The plan, which identified the most immediate structural needs of the property, as well as longer-term recommendations, forms the basis for our ongoing plans and fund-raising programmes for the house.

-To view the full Conservation Management plan please click on the link.
+To view the full Conservation Management plan please click here.

-Most critical are repairs to the eighteenth century stuccoed-ceilings on the first floor.
-Both the ceilings and the floors directly above them need to be lifted and strengthened to prevent the potential dislodgement of the Historic plaster.
 We are appealing to you to help us to ensure the preservation of our Georgian House and allow continued use of the rooms for both members and guests.
+For details of how you might help, and the related tax incentives, please contact us here.

 If you wish to donate to the RSAI you can do so below: